Northern California Seismic System

 ANSS Composite Catalog Search at the NCEDC

-Southern California Earthquake Date Center
+Southern California Earthquake Data Center

 Southern California Seismic Network Catalog Search at the SCEDC